santyr/Slack_Zaps/README.md

 -   **Live Balance:** Displays the current LNbits wallet balance in sats.
 -   **Send a Zap Button:** The primary call-to-action for the GUI zap flow.
 -   **Recent Transactions:** A list of the latest zaps sent and received.
--   **Top Up Wallet Button:** Generates a new Lightning invoice from the user's wallet for easy funding.
--   **Manage Wallet Link:** A direct link to the user's wallet on the LNbits web interface.
+-   **[Top Up Wallet] Button:** This is the entry point for funding the wallet, with special integration for Alby users.

+## Optional Alby Integration: One-Click Funding

+We enhance the wallet funding process for users who have the Alby browser extension installed.
+This is a **progressive enhancement** and does not affect users without the extension.

+**How it Works:**

+1. A user clicks the **[Top Up Wallet]** button in their App Home.
+2. The app opens a view or sends a link to a secure, dedicated web page hosted by our backend service.
+3. This webpage displays a standard invoice and QR code for all users.
+4. Crucially, the page's JavaScript also checks for the presence of `window.webln` (injected by Alby).
+5.  **If `window.webln` is detected,** an additional button, **[⚡️ Pay with Alby]**, is displayed.
+6. When the user clicks this button, the webpage requests payment of the invoice via the `webln.sendPayment()` function, prompting the user for a one-click confirmation in their Alby extension.

+This flow provides a vastly superior UX for funding, turning a multi-step process into a single click, without complicating the core zap functionality.

 ## Technical Architecture

-The system consists of three distinct components:

-1.  **Slack App:** Built with a framework like **Bolt for Python/JS**.
-Manages all user-facing interactions (modals, commands, shortcuts).
+1.  **Slack App:** Built with **Bolt for Python/JS**, managing all native Slack UI.
 2.  **Backend Service:** A web service (e.g., **FastAPI**, **Express**) that contains all business logic.
-It communicates with both Slack and LNbits and stores user mappings in an encrypted database.
-3.  **Central LNbits Instance:** A single, self-hosted or managed LNbits server that acts as the ledger for all internal transactions.
-The backend communicates with it via the core LNbits API (specifically `POST /api/v1/users` for wallet creation).
+    -   Communicates with the Slack API and the central LNbits instance API.
+    -   Serves a small, secure frontend page for the "Top Up" process.
+This page contains the JavaScript necessary to detect and interact with `window.webln`.
+3.  **Central LNbits Instance:** The ledger and wallet provider for the entire internal economy.

 ## Installation & Configuration